johnnymugs/controllers-talk/talk.md

 That's what leads to these anti-patterns

+# People are confused about what to test

 # But there's hope!

 # Rails controllers (+ responders) are awesomely declarative
 {::comment}
-Let's talk about what's great about controllers!
+TODO: the things that make controllers confusing to test are due to how awesome rails controllers can be Let's talk about what's great about controllers!
 {:/comment}

 # What do we really mean when we say declarative
 - Describe properties of the thing we want
 - No logic (really!)
+{::comment}
+this is a term i'll toss around a lot so let's define it {:/comment}

 # Imperative / Declarative
 {::comment}